 The symptoms of pharyngitis and tonsillitis depend greatly on what’s causing it.
 For some people, symptoms may start quickly.
-For others, symptom start slow.
+For others, symptoms start slowly.
 These are the most common symptoms of pharyngitis and tonsillitis:

 Quick tests, called rapid strep tests, may be done.
 This may immediately show as positive for strep and antibiotics can be started.
 If it is negative, part of the throat swab will be kept for a throat culture.
 This will further identify strep in 2 to 3 days.
-Your health care provider will decide on the treatment plan based on the findings.
+Your healthcare provider will discuss the treatment plan with you based on the findings.